Daley (musician)

+Gareth Daley (/ˈdeɪ'li/), known mononymously as Daley, is a British singer-songwriter and creative artist from Manchester, known for his collaborations with Gorillaz, Jill Scott, Pharrell Williams, Marsha Ambrosius and Jessie J.

-After signing with Universal Music, Daley achieved Billboard chart success with the singles Alone Together with Marsha Ambrosius (of Floetry), the Pharrell Williams-produced Look Up and Until The Pain Is Gone featuring three time Grammy winner Jill Scott.
+After signing with Universal Music, Daley achieved Billboard chart success with the singles "Alone Together" with Marsha Ambrosius (of Floetry), the Pharrell Williams-produced "Look Up" and "Until the Pain Is Gone" featuring Jill Scott.

 Early life

 Daley was born and brought up in the suburbs of South Manchester in the North-West of England.
-Before pursuing music professionally, a passion for the creative visual arts led him to study Design & Art Direction at Manchester Metropolitan University, and work as a Graphic Designer, video editor and animator.
-He lived in Manchester until age 21, before making the decision to quit his day job and relocate to London to focus solely on making music.
+Before pursuing music professionally, he studied Design & Art Direction at Manchester Metropolitan University, and work as a Graphic Designer, video editor and animator.
+He lived in Manchester until age 21, before relocating to London to focus solely on making music.

 Career

 2010: Breakthrough

 With some early demos, Daley took to the UK live scene, performing at open-mic nights, jam sessions and new talent stages including 'Troy Bar' in Hoxton, 'iluvlive' in Camden and widely respected music industry showcase 'Wired' at Shoreditch House.
 He would often find himself on stages with fellow emerging artists Ed Sheeran, Jessie J, Emeli Sande and Maverick Sabre - many of whom he has since collaborated or toured with.

-Steadily making a name for himself, Daley caught the attention of Gorillaz co-creator Damon Albarn, who invited him to meet and work on new material for the animated band's Plastic Beach album, resulting in their 2011 single "Doncamatic", which Daley co-wrote and fronted as lead vocalist.
+Daley caught the attention of Gorillaz co-creator Damon Albarn, who invited him to meet and work on new material for the animated band's Plastic Beach album, resulting in their 2011 single "Doncamatic", which Daley co-wrote and fronted as lead vocalist.
 He subsequently joined the Escape to Plastic Beach World Tour, along with Little Dragon, De La Soul, Lou Reed and Snoop Dogg.

-The collaboration enhanced Daley's visibility within the music industry, and early radio airplay started largely at BBC Radio 1Xtra, who's DJ's Twin B, Ras Kwame, MistaJam and Ronnie Herel all championed the singer.
-This eventually lead to him taking part in emerging artist discovery platform BBC Introducing, where he was invited to record three of his songs at the world-famous Maida Vale Studios in London, and began to attract the attention of record labels.
+"Doncamatic" received early radio airplay started largely at BBC Radio 1Xtra, whose DJs Twin B, Ras Kwame, MistaJam and Ronnie Herel all championed the singer.
+This led to him taking part in BBC Introducing, where he was invited to record three of his songs at Maida Vale Studios in London, and began to attract the attention of record labels.